memetus/memetus-token-scraper/README.md

 - search token by twitter account(might be KoL account or Project account) post
 - search token metadata by dexscreener
 - scrap token chart by selenium
+- search token by news scrap and googling module

 #### Requirement